infinum/frontend-handbook/JavaScript/React.md

 ```

 ## Maximum file line number
 Make sure that your components stay readable and extract complex parts into separate and smaller components.
-This way you'll avoid huge files.
-A good rule of thumb for *presentional* components is around 150 lines, and for *containers* and *pages* around 300 loc.
+In this way, you'll avoid huge files.
+A good rule of thumb for *presentational* components is around 150 lines, and around 300 loc for *containers* and *pages*.

 ## React + MobX
-*For general information about MobX, checkout the official documentation:* [`mobx.js.org`](https://mobx.js.org/).
+*For general information about MobX, check out the official documentation:* [`mobx.js.org`](https://mobx.js.org/).

 ### Decorators
-Use decorators wherever you can if your transpiler supports it, because it makes code more readable and declarative.
+Use decorators wherever you can if your transpiler supports it because it makes code more readable and declarative.

-### Component Declaration
+### Component declaration
-Wrap components that handle app's state with *observer* from the `mobx-react` library.
+Wrap components that handle the app's state with an *observer* from the `mobx-react` library.

 ``` jsx
 import { observer } from 'mobx-react';